Orleans Watchdog

 The state's Open Meeting Law requires two things: effective notice to the public of the issues to be discussed at governmental meetings, and public deliberation of governmental bodies.
 Let's be clear about why: To prevent local officials from making corrupt or unwise decisions without the check of public awareness and participation.
 Yes, it's cumbersome sometimes, but it's an important democratic check on governmental power, and it needs to be respected.

 As to the notice aspect, It's well known that agendas items are often written so that board or committee members understand the reference, but the general public can't.
-In 2019, many dog walkers took the cryptic notice given about dog restrictions at Wildflower Beach as a gesture of contempt, not only towards them, but towards the rule of law.
-I wouldn't be surprised if that weren't the only instance of inadequate notice damaging public respect and trust for local government.
+At times, this is more than just an inconvenience.
+In 2019, many dog walkers were surprised when a cryptic notice about dog restrictions at an address on Willie Atwood Road turned out to be about imposing restrictions at Wildflower Beach.
+When called on this after action had been taken without dog owners present, the then Town Manager defended the notice as "technically accurate," which is definitely not the legal standard.
+Many dog owners took all this as a gesture of contempt, not only towards them, but towards the rule of law, and I wouldn't be surprised if that weren't the only instance of inadequate notice damaging public respect and trust for local government.

 Let's honor the positive intention behind the Open Meeting Law, and try to adapt ourselves to behaving in ways that further its beneficial purposes.